Ferrari F8: SP-8

-The Ferrari SP-8 is a one-off sports car based on a Ferrari F8 Spider and built for a Taiwanese customer.
-The SP-8 inherits the same layout, chassis and engine from the F8 Spider but opting for a roadster format (entirely without a roof).
+The SP-8 is a one-off model based on the F8 Spider and built for a Taiwanese customer.
+It retains the F8 Spider's layout, chassis and engine, but adopts a roofless roadster body style.

-The headlights and front end are completely redesigned with a longer, more assertive splitter.
+The headlights and front end are completely redesigned with a longer splitter.
 It has F40-inspired five-spoke alloy wheels; rear lights derived from the Roma and the windscreen and exhaust pipes “given the same treatment as the 296 GTB’s”.
 The front half of the car is painted in glossy iridescent Blue Sandstone carbon fiber, while the rear bodywork is finished in a matte Argento Micalizzato gray paint.